Burnt Mill Academy: History

 In September 2009, St Bonaventure's Deputy Head Helena Mills was appointed as Burnt Mill's headteacher designate, entering the post from January 2010.
 Ofsted would inspect the school again later that year.
 Although the school was still seen as satisfactory, Ofsted noted that the school was "improving rapidly, already has several good features and has good capacity to improve further."
 Ofsted accredited this to Helena Mills' new leadership strategy that promoted "equality of opportunity".
 Under her leadership the school became an academy on 1 December 2011 and became outstanding in 2012 (the highest Ofsted grade).
 It was graded as outstanding in all four categories.
 In 2013, the school founded the Burnt Mill Academy Trust (BMAT) with Headteacher Helena Mills becoming CEO.
 From 2015 the headteacher was John Blaney.
 Blaney became the school's executive headteacher in 2017, appointing Deputy Head Laura McGlashan as the head of school from September.
 In 2019, the school's management was restructured.
 The headteacher role was restored from September, replacing the head of school role, and the executive headteacher position was abolished.
 The duties of the executive headteacher are now fulfilled by the BMAT CEO, making Helena Mills the de facto executive head.
 In 2021, the school was selected by the DfE to join the School Rebuilding Programme as part of its second batch of schools.
 Schools involved in the programme will rebuild and refurbish their buildings over a period of 10 years, sharing a £500 million fund.
 Work at Burnt Mill is expected to begin in the summer of 2022 and finish by 2024.

+Inspection judgements

+As of 2023, the school's most recent inspection by Ofsted was in 2023, with an outcome of Good.